chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 In the previous sections, we said an understanding of Death is impossible.
 A close correlate of _understanding_ is _reason_.

-Likewise, Death can not be the reason for anything in our _phenomenal_ life, because it is Nothing at all in the first place; Death is the distinct and inexplicable lack of Being where there should be one.
+Likewise, Death can not be the reason for anything in our _phenomenal_ perception, because it is Nothing at all in the first place; Death is the distinct and inexplicable lack of Being where we should be, an ontological _lacking_ of the highest order.
 Death cannot be given as motive to explain an action because Death implies the impossiblity of action[^1].
 If Death has a logic, an algebra of its own by which we pass from one equivalent form of Death to the next, it is not one the mind can grasp; Death has no form to manipulate, no symbology to short-circuit, no appearance to transform.
 Death is that which we cannot get to through representation.

 Death will not fit into the grooves of logic, into the operations of modus ponens or syllogism, because there can never be any intuitive jump from a hypothesis that presupposes nonexistence (<sup><sub>[a topic to which we will return in later sections](#death-as-not-object)</sub></sup>).
 We have in Death a Kantian `nihil negativum`, a Nothingness born from absurdity, a nullity by necessity, a concept without content or form.

 Death cannot be tested as a hypothesis, because Death is not the cause of anything; Death is the end result.
 What happens thereafter cannot be communicated back through the mechanisms of causality to Being we were.
 Death is the ultimate datum to which all hypotheses must point but never reveal, the terminus of all causality.
 Because of this, our endeavor is doomed from the start arrive at Nothing.

 Analysis can only claim validity to extent that it can be brought into correspondence with the objects it purports to analyze.
 Any analysis of Death must eventually come to the point where it is held up against the Nothingness it represents and finds a lacking therein, not in itself, for lacking is not in the contingency of form, but in what the form attempts to represent, the absence of Being, the hole where Nothing now remains.
-Thus fails the project of analysis in its entirety.
+Thus fails the project of analysis in its entirety, unable to contend with all that is or happens, by its nature as representation.

 Regardless, perhaps in spite of this, we proceed.
 In order to make these features of Death emerge from the discourse, we will attempt to create an ontology of Death.
 In the first pass, we will extract from the philosophers and scientists who preceded us whatever we find useful and salient.
-In doing so we will formulate the framework as follows.
+In doing so we will formulate both a metaphysics and ontology of Death.

-## Defintions

-1. Being is not identical to existence.
-2. Existence is not identical to appearance.
-3. Nothing is the negation of Being.
-4. All knowledge is knowledge of representation.
-5. The world is the totality of Beings, their representations of Being, and the relations that orient each Being towards their subjective representations.

-## Axioms of Death

-1. `axiom of precluded existence`: Death happens to all Beings.
-2. `axiom of failed contingency`: Death is unknowable through phenomena (<sup><sub>_appearance_</sub></sup>).
-3. `axiom of non-equivalence`: Unknowability is phenomenally (<sup><sub>_apparently_</sub></sup>) equivalent to Nothing.

-With the first axiom, it is likely we all agree or are at least willing to grant truth long enough to see what follows.
-We then turn to the justification of the latter two axioms, as the meaning of either the `axiom of failed contingency` or the `axiom of non-equivalence` is not clear at first glance.
+Up to this point, we have been using language that lacks a precise definition.
+Philosophy necessarily emerges from the colloquial "_fuzziness_" of language.
+If philosophy has a purpose, then it is clarity.
+With that in mind, the next few sections will provide, if not rigor, then precision.

+[^1]:
-[^1]: It may be argued we sometimes assume the posture of _giving_ Death, i.e. the human activity of _sacrifice_, where we let ourselves die in service of something else.
+    It may be argued we sometimes assume the posture of _giving_ Death, i.e. the human activity of _sacrifice_, where we let ourselves die in service to something else.
 But, in this case, Death is not the _reason_ for the _sacrifice_, it is a consequence, but in an orthogonal direction to causality, so that we may even question whether the term "_consequence_" is appropriate.
-In sacrificing, we first apprehend the relations that bind the world, and how it is we may get to what is sought.
-If, in coming to an understanding of a course of action, we realize we shall die during its course, that is irrelevant to the causality that links the antecendent to the consequent.
+In sacrificing, we first apprehend the relations that bind the world with us in it, and how it is we may get to what we seek.
+If, in coming to an understanding of an action that will yield this, we realize we shall die during its course, that is irrelevant to the causality that links the antecedent to the consequent.
 Thus, we seek what is sought regardless of our Death.
 Reason enters into this analysis via the causal connection between things-as-they-are and things-as-they-will-be.
-Death does not touch the causality of this argument, it merely haunts it as `epiphenomenon`, like the afterglow of logic; Death only serves to underscore the importance, as it relates to Being, of what is sought, like a punctuation mark that has no material effect on the content of a sentence yet alters its meaning entirely.
-Death is what happens during the course of `facticity`, comes to the world through `facticity`, yet is not in and of itself the `factical` relation, insofar that `facticity` refers to _my_ `Being-in-the-world`.
-Always is it thus: Death marks the end of the logical form.
+Do not mistake the failure of psychology to predict the state of the world after our action as evidence of Death's presence in causality.
+Death does not touch the causality of this process, it merely haunts it as `epiphenomenon`, like the afterglow of logic; Death only serves to underscore the importance, as it relates to Being, of what is sought, like a punctuation mark that has no material effect on the content of a sentence yet alters its meaning entirely.
+Death is what happens during the course of `facticity`, comes to the world through `facticity`, yet is not, in and of itself, the `factical` relation, insofar that `facticity` refers to _my_ `Being-in-the-world`.
+Always is it thus: Death marks the end of the form.

+    With a nod to **Camus**, we then naturally turn our analysis to find a place for the concept of _suicide_ in ontology.
+By _suicide_ we mean an intentional course of action where what is sought is Death itself.
+At this point, we lack the language to adequately account for _suicide_ as it relates to Being and Death, so we must content ourselves here with saying, "_isn't that strange to do?_" and wait until the pretense of philosophy does its dance while we all hold our tongues and secretly think, "_it is not strange at all_".

+    We will return to the [topic of suicide]() in due time.

+## Defintions

+Before the introduction of the rhetorical devices that will give us the means to approach Death through analysis, we start by defining the terms of our exegesis that will be familiar to readers arriving from the locales of **Kant**, **Schopenhauer**, **Heidegger** and **Sartre**: `Being`, `Nothing`, `appearance`, `existence`, `world`.

+As **Russell** and **Whitehead** explained in the introduction to _Principia Mathematica_, any formal system must necessarily contain primitive notions irreducible to further primitives; **wittgenstein** called these components of a formal system, _atomic facts_.
+Whatever we call them, we must leave their meaning to the reader to interpret.
+We will dress these terms in fanciful language, place them in analogical relations, shift them through symbolic arguments and attempt to elucidate their meaning through the forms by which we come to know existence via appearance, but ultimately they must remain as the ground upon which to build further artifices, thus we must leave their validity in the hands of contingency.

+1. Existence is a fact.
+2. Appearance is a representation.
+3. Existence is not identical to appearance.
+4. Being is not identical to either existence or appearance.
+5. Being has awareness, but is not awareness.
+6. Being has knowledge, but is not knowledge.
+7. The intersection of Being, existence and appearance is consciousness.
+8. The negation of Being is Nothing.
+9. All knowledge is knowledge of representation.
+10. The world is the totality of Beings, their representations of Being, and the relations that orient each Being in their representations.

+## Postulates of Death

+1. `postulate of precluded existence`: Death happens to all Beings.
+2. `postulate of failed contingency`: Death is unknowable through phenomena (<sup><sub>_appearance_</sub></sup>).
+3. `postulate of non-equivalence`: Unknowability is phenomenally (<sup><sub>_apparently_</sub></sup>) equivalent to Nothing.

+With the first axiom, it is likely we all agree or are at least willing to grant truth long enough to see what follows.
+We then turn to the justification of the latter two axioms, as the meaning of either the `postulate of failed contingency` or the `postulate of non-equivalence` is not clear at first glance.

 ### Aside: The Metaphysics of Death

 Before we continue, we make a brief detour into metaphysics.
-When we assume their validity, the axioms enumerated in the prior section gives us the means to deduce a few theorems about the metaphyscal nature of Death.
+When we assume their validity, the postulates enumerated in the prior section give us the means to deduce a few theorems about the metaphyscal nature of Death.
 We will shall call these theorems, the "_theorems of Nothingness_".

 ---